victorx64/devrating/docs/white-paper.md

 ## Quality of code

-A high-quality code is code that changes easily.
+High-quality code is code that changes easily.
 The less code you have to remove to meet new requirements, the more maintainable is the codebase.

 Thus, each removal of the code is an omission of the programmer who wrote this